Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Introduction

-This paper presents a simple but effective dataset debiasing technique based on unsupervised clustering via feature embedding.
-We first observe that the representations of the examples in target and bias attributes are highly correlated in the feature space in a biased model after training for a sufficient number of epochs.
-Based on this observation, we identify \textit{bias} pseudo-attributes from the clustering results within each class, without any bias supervision.
-To exploit the bias pseudo-attributes for learning debiased representations, we introduce a reweighting scheme for the corresponding clusters, where each cluster has an importance weight depending on its size and accuracy.
-This strategy encourages the minority clusters to participate in the optimization process actively, which is critical to improve the worst-group generalization.
-Despite its simplicity, our method turns out to be very effective for debiasing without any supervision of the bias information; it is even comparable to the supervised debiasing method.

-The main contributions of our work are summarized as follows. \begin{itemize} \item[$\bullet$] We propose a simple but effective unsupervised debiasing approach, which requires no explicit supervision about spurious correlations across attributes. \item[$\bullet$] We introduce a technique to learn debiased representations by identifying pseudo-attributes via clustering and weighting the the corresponding clusters based on both their size and target loss. \item[$\bullet$] We provide extensive experimental results and achieve outstanding performance in terms of unbiased and worst-group accuracies, which are even as competitive as supervised debiasing methods. \end{itemize}
+This paper presents a simple but effective unsupervised debiasing technique via feature clustering and cluster re-weighting.
+We first observe that the examples with the same label for a certain attribute other than the target attribute tend to have similar representations in the feature space by the model trained sufficiently.
+Based on this observation, we estimate bias \textit{pseudo-attributes} in an unsupervised manner from the clustering results within each class.
+To exploit the bias pseudo-attributes for learning debiased representations, we introduce a reweighting scheme for the corresponding clusters, where each cluster has an importance weight depending on its size and task-specific accuracy.
+This strategy encourages the minority clusters to participate in the optimization process actively, which is critical to improving worst-group generalization.
+Despite its simplicity, our method turns out to be effective for debiasing without any supervision of bias information; it is even comparable to the supervised debiasing method.
+The main contributions of our work are summarized below: \begin{itemize} \item[$\bullet$] We propose a simple but effective unsupervised debiasing approach, which requires no explicit supervision about spurious correlations across attributes. \item[$\bullet$] We introduce a technique to learn debiased representations by identifying bias pseudo-attributes via clustering and reweighting the corresponding clusters based on both their size and target loss. \item[$\bullet$] We provide extensive experimental results and achieve outstanding performance in terms of unbiased and worst-group accuracies, which are even as competitive as supervised debiasing methods. \end{itemize}

-The rest of the paper is organized as follows.
+The rest of this paper is organized as follows.
 We review the prior research in Section~\ref{sec:related}.
-Section~\ref{sec:method} presents our proposed framework for learning debiased representation, and Section~\ref{sec:experiments} demonstrates its effectiveness with extensive analysis.
+Section~\ref{sec:method} presents the proposed framework for learning debiased representations, and Section~\ref{sec:experiments} demonstrates its effectiveness with extensive empirical analysis.
 We conclude our paper in Section~\ref{sec:conclusion}.